zhouyangstrath/CABLEX_API/source/basic-operation.rst

 double click **CABLEX.exe**, you will be able to see the knowledge and data base based on the LS2 & DS2

-5. **SPECIFY PASS CASE**: Click **export pass case** button at CABLEX UI and saved it to the directory for LS3 simulations, make sure the file name is **allpass.txt**, a screenshot of the pass cases is shown as follows,
+5. **SPECIFY PASS CASE**: Click **export pass case** button at CABLEX UI and saved it to the directory for LS3 simulations, make sure the file name is **allpass.txt**, a screenshot of the pass cases is shown as follows, the **Passed** Configuration is based on different offset results known as a multi-filtering process.

 .. image:: _static/passcaseLS2.jpg
    :alt: passcaseLS2